-Here in Nampa, Idaho, the chill has set in.
+Here in Nampa and Boise, Idaho, the chill has set in.
 And, you are not the only thing in your home that needs protection from the frosty, cold conditions.
-As temperatures hit the low 20’s at night, the integrity of your plumbing can become jeopardized.
+As temperatures hit the low 20’s at night, the integrity of your Metro Boise plumbing can become jeopardized.

 Think about it—your plumbing carries water to and from your home.
 When water gets cold, it undergoes a chemical change, expanding, and forming ice.
 Frozen pipes mean no flowing water, and no flowing water means no functioning plumbing.
 Hence, today’s blog focuses on the signs your water heater is malfunctioning, and how to prevent your water line from freezing in the first place.